amiviju/Sample-readme-files-for-the-projects/VDSS-README.md

 1. [**Output Variables**](#15-output-variables)
 1. [**Configuration steps to be taken before deploying the environment**](#16-configuration-steps-to-be-taken-before-deploying-the-environment)

-VDMS provides infrastructure to setup ad and adfs.
+VDSS VPC provides infrastructure for Security Services.
 Which allows controlled access to admins to wide variety of private and public data sources that are not yet public domain.

 ## 1.1. **VDSS VPC Infrastructure Diagram**

 ![dot-vdss-vpc-setup - page 1](https://user-images.githubusercontent.com/20499487/32821072-8da252dc-c9f7-11e7-84f7-6a6991b49fcf.jpeg)

-In this deployment model, the VDMS is deployed by creating the seperate vpc with having one private subnet in each AZ of specified region.
-This infrastructure is later refered by ad-setup blueprint to setup the ad servers in each AZ.
+In this deployment model, the VDSS is deployed by creating the seperate vpc with having one private subnet in each AZ of specified region.

 ## 1.2. **Infrastructure deployed by VDSS VPC Blueprint**